Storm of the Light's Bane: Critical reception

 The album is routinely cited as a landmark album in the history of black metal, and as one of the earliest examples of a band blending black metal and death metal, more particularly, melodic death metal.

 In his review of the album for AllMusic, William York described all of the album's songs as "expertly crafted mini-epics" with thematic unity and memorable melodies, adding that the album is "deservedly hailed as a landmark" of the genre.

 Sputnikmusic mentions the attention to detail in the music and the "meticulous structure" of each song, naming the album the legacy of the band.

 Metal Hammer named it one of the 20 best black metal albums of the 90s, noting the influence of melodic death metal, and describing it as "a melodic, majestic and gloriously epic listen that features a measured, bombastic tone yet also makes use of furious, high-paced delivery when necessary."

 Loudwire describe it as a "milestone in extreme metal" and "one to chill the bones and the only one of its kind."

+In 2023, Andy O'Connor of Spin wrote: "It’s nothing short of breathtaking: Melodies are deliberately labored for optimal resonance, yet they feel as natural as wind and sunlight. [...]
+It’s totally possible to recognize someone who did what [Nödtveidt] did was also capable of making highly affecting music, though it doesn’t make it easier to stomach.
+Every artist’s dream is to live forever through their work, right?
+Nödtveidt got what he wanted: His melodies will always be bigger than him.
+Even if we can’t fully untangle Dissection from its creator, it’s not impossible to liberate those melodies in some way.
+They’re too good to be shamefully chained."